 - a.
-Attend Medical Staff, Department, and Section meetings of which s/he is a member and any Medical Staff or hospital education programs; - b.
-Vote on all matters presented by the Medical Staff, Department, Section, and committee(s) to which the member is assigned; and - c.
+Attend Medical Staff and committee meetings of which s/he is a member and any Medical Staff or hospital education programs; - b.
+Vote on all matters presented by the Medical Staff and committee(s) to which the member is assigned; and - c.
 Hold office and sit on or be the chair of any committee in accordance with any qualifying criteria set forth elsewhere in the Medical Staff bylaws or Medical Staff policies.